-In Dubai, Aramex was the one of the main gainers.
+In Dubai, Aramex was one of the main gainers.
 Its stock climbed 7.97 percent during the month as the company announced that Australia Post Transaction Services sold its 10 percent stake in the firm for 602.6 million dirhams ($164.1 million), opening up the possibility for new foreign investors to buy into the company.

 A research note by the Kuwait Asset Management Company (Kamco Research) on Tuesday said that the Dubai real estate sector dropped 2 percent month-on-month, after gaining 9 percent in February.

 “Most stocks closed in the red in the index (real estate), led by Emaar Properties (-2.5%), as sector outlook continues to remain challenging,” the report said.